Luis Germán Cajiga: Later work

 He produced a poster for the United States Hispanic Heritage Month in 1997, and a mural in New York for the Heineken Mural Art Series in 2002.

 Poetry and other writings

 Cajiga has published five poetry books as well as novels and short stories.
 Of notable mention is the book “Génesis: Décimas” a poetic transcription of the Book of Genesis published by the Institute of Puerto Rican Culture.
 He has also published various works of a religious nature as well as vegetarian recipe books.
-He hasn't died yet.

 Cajiga has been featured in various publications.